Changing Your Treatment

 - Sometimes treatment doesn’t succeed in controlling HIV—a person’s viral load does not drop to an undetectable level or it does drop but then climbs back up to a detectable level.

 - A person can’t stand some aspect of the treatment— usually a side effect—even though their CD4 count and viral load are both good.

 - A newer HIV treatment with fewer side effects and an easier dosing schedule has become available.

-You will need to work with your doctor to make the necessary changes to your treatment.
-Don’t stop any medications without talking it over with your doctor first.
+You will need to work with your healthcare provider to make the necessary changes to your treatment.
+Don’t stop any medications without talking it over with your healthcare provider first.
 Suddenly stopping any drug could have consequences you don’t expect, including your HIV becoming drug-resistant.